istio/istio.io/_docs/tasks/ingress.md

 ---
 title: Allowing Traffic into the Mesh with Ingress
-overview: This task describes how to configure Istio to expose a service outside of the service mesh cluster
+overview: Describes how to configure Istio to expose a service outside of the service mesh

 order: 30